 This course is designed to develop job-seeking and entry-level management skills for the beauty industry.
 Topics include job seeking, leader and entrepreneurship development, business principles, business laws, insurance, marketing, and technology issues in the workplace.
 Upon completion, the student should be able to list job-seeking and management skills and the technology that is available for use in the salon.
-Non-degree creditable.
+Nondegree creditable.

 COS 123.
-COSMETOLOGY SALON PRACTICES (0.9.3)
+COSMETOLOGY SALON PRACTICES (0-9-3)

 This course is designed to allow students to practice all phases of cosmetology in a salon setting.
 Professionalism, receptionist duties, hairstyling, hair shaping, and chemical and nail and skin services for clients are emphasized.
 On completion, students should be able to demonstrate professionalism and cosmetology procedures in a salon setting.
-Non-degree creditable.
+Nondegree creditable.

 COS 151.
-NAIL CARE (3.0.3)
+NAIL CARE (3-0-3) COREQUISITE: COS 152.

 The focus of this course is all aspects of nail care.
 Topics include salon conduct, professional ethics, sanitation, nail structure, manicuring, pedicuring, nail disorders, and anatomy and physiology of the arm and hand.
 On completion, students should be able to demonstrate professional conduct, recognize nail disorders and diseases, and identify procedures for sanitation and nail care services.
-Non-degree creditable.
+Nondegree creditable.

 COS 152.
-NAIL CARE APPLICATIONS (0.9.3)
+NAIL CARE APPLICATIONS (0-9-3) COREQUISITE: COS 151.

 This course provides practice in all aspects of nail care.
 Topics include salon conduct, professional ethics, bacteriology, sanitation and safety, manicuring, and pedicuring.
 On completion, students should be able to perform nail care procedures.
-Non-degree creditable.
+Nondegree creditable.

 COS 153.
-NAIL ART (3.0.3)
+NAIL ART (3-0-3) COREQUISITE: COS 154.

 The focus of this course is advanced nail techniques.
 Topics include acrylic, gel, fiberglass nails, and nail art.
 On completion, students should be able to identify different types of sculptured nails and recognize different types of nail art.
-Non-degree creditable.
+Nondegree creditable.

 COS 154.
-NAIL ART APPLICATIONS (0.9.3)
+NAIL ART APPLICATIONS (0-9-3) COREQUISITE: COS 153.

 This course provides practice in advanced nail techniques.
 Topics include acrylic, gel, fiberglass nails, and nail art.
 On completion, students should be able to perform procedures for nail sculpturing and nail art.
+Nondegree creditable.